ApoProjects/Flink-HTAP-Architecture/FlinkSQL/FlinkSQLInstructions.md

 After creating the docker containers and copying the required Kafka connectors into both the jobmanager and the taskmanager, These steps are required to run the programms.

+Start the containers.

-Before starting the Kafka topics need to be created manually.
+The Kafka topics need to be created manually.
 This is achieved easily by navigating to port 9000 (Kafdrop, Kafka UI) and creating the topics there by clicking new on the bottom left corner.

 The required topics are :